gladed/linkist/README.md

   * Select multiple lines (starting with a heading) and `Ctrl+Alt+L` to extract that section into a new note
   * Use `Ctrl+Alt+L` on a link with no associated heading yet
 * Type `[` to auto-complete from existing links.
+* Type Ctrl+Space on a link to see more about it.
 * Read the [Change Log](CHANGELOG.md).

 See [Frequently Asked Questions](https://github.com/gladed/linkist/wiki/FAQ) for more.